-(2) The average price paid per common unit is net of any commissions paid to repurchase common unit.
+(2) The average price paid per common unit is net of any commissions paid to repurchase a common unit.

-(3) In November 2020, our board of directors approved a common unit repurchase program to acquire up to \$100.0 million of our outstanding common units through December 31, 2021.
+(3) In November 2020, the board of directors of our general partner approved a common unit repurchase program to acquire up to \$100.0 million of our outstanding common units through December 31, 2021.
 This repurchase program may be suspended from time to time, modified, extended or discontinued by the board of directors of our general partner at any time.